nschonni/healthvault-docs/healthvault/concepts/data/thing-type-versioning.md

 Applications may also subvert their type contract by specifying the **type-format-version** parameter of the **GetThings** method request.
 This parameter tells HealthVault to always format the output of the type in the specified version.

-How type versioning works—an example
+How type versioning works: an example
 ------------------------------------

 As an example, the original blood pressure type does not have a field for body position, to tell whether the person was sitting, standing, or lying down when the measurement was taken.
 Assume a new version of the blood pressure type is introduced that includes body position.
 The blood pressure type is identified by two identifiers: the thing type identifier and the version type identifier.
 When a new version is introduced, a new version type identifier is allocated but the same type identifier is used.